thib-s/orthogonium/README.md

   - enable support for native stride, transposition and dilation
 - AOL:
   - torch implementation of AOL
-- Sandwish:
+- Sandwich:
   - import code
-  - plug AOC into Sandwish conv
+  - plug AOC into Sandwich conv

 ZOO:
 - models from the paper